google-marketing-solutions/vigenair/README.md

 Update to the latest version by running `npm run update-app` after pulling the latest changes from the repository via `git pull --rebase --autostash`; you would need to redploy the *UI* for features marked as `frontend`, and *GCP components* for features marked as `backend`.

 * [August 2024]
+  * `frontend`: You can now manually move the Smart Framing crop area to better capture the point of interest.
+Read more [here](#3-object-tracking-and-smart-framing).
   * `frontend`: You can now share a page of the Web App containing your rendered videos and all associated image & text assets via a dedicated link.
 Read more [here](#6-output-videos).
   * `frontend` + `backend`: Performance improvements for processing videos that are 10 minutes or longer.
 * [July 2024]